JetTypes/.github/profile/README.md

 ## Our Standards

 Before contribuiting, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
-You may like to take a look at our **training-kit** to learn about lots of things.
+You may like to take a look at our **training-kit** for more details.

 ## Links

 > [!WARNING]
 > These links may be outdated
-> or not used anymore, we recommend you to always check other sources first.
+> or not used anymore, please check the official links pages first.

 - [Software]
 - [Compilers]